fayezkaabi26/pca-explorer/README.md

-# Principal Components Analysis Visualisation Tools
+# Principal Component Analysis Visualisation Tools

 ## About
 These tools aim to provide a reproducible and consistent data visualisation platform where experimental and computational researchers can perform Principal Component Analysis (PCA) to explore their data without requiring a line of code.
 PCA is a dimension reduction technique that can be used to reduce a large set of variables to a smaller set of orthogonal (uncorrelated) variables called principal components that still contains most of the datasets information.